Hate waking up every morning to get ready for a job you dislike? Unhappy with your career and still in search of that unattainable dream job?

 You might also be thinking: “Sure, it worked out for them, but that doesn’t mean it will for me.”

-Don’t you think any of the people mentioned above could have easily had the same thought prior to reaching their goal?
+Don’t you think any of the people mentioned above could have easily had the same thought before reaching their goal?
 No one ever said there wouldn’t be some self-doubt or second-guessing along the way.

 The point is they pressed on.
 You should too.